 The Government is keenly aware of the need for expedition in these cases and of the disruption in the Court's planned schedule in the cases and deeply regrets that the schedule has not been met this month.
-The Government has proceeded with diligence and in good faith, and has undertaken extraordinary efforts in this unprecedented situation to attempt to meet its goal and this Court's requirement of 50 returns per month, including, as explained supra, drafting 59 factual returns for clearance decision, which reflects the sheer volume of work that has been completed to date.3 Attorneys and others from multiple agencies have worked long and hard, nights and weekends, under the difficult logistical challenges inherent in working with classified information.
-Nonetheless, the Government is compelled to seek partial and temporary relief from the 50-return-per-month requirement as it works toward meeting that requirement.
+The Government has proceeded with diligence and in good faith, and has undertaken extraordinary efforts in this unprecedented situation to attempt to meet its goal, this Court's scheduling order, Judge Sullivan's scheduling order, and Judge Hogan's scheduling order, which requires 50 returns per month.
+Indeed, as explained supra, Respondents have drafted 62 factual returns for clearance decision (including the 27 returns already filed), which reflects the sheer volume of work that has been completed to date.5 Attorneys and others from multiple agencies have worked long and hard, nights and weekends, under the difficult logistical challenges inherent in working with classified information.
+Nonetheless, the Government is compelled to seek partial and temporary relief from this Court's schedule as it attempts to complete the factual first 50 returns in No. 08-442 and prepares the next set of returns for both this Court and Judge Hogan.
 Although the Supreme Court in Boumediene noted that detainee habeas proceedings should occur expeditiously, the Court did not say that inappropriate burdens on national security should be borne by the American public.
 Such burdens are distinctly possible if the sensitive balancing of national security interests involved in the clearance and use issues discussed supra and in the declarations of Director Hayden is shortchanged.

 The Court also should be aware that the Government is taking steps to streamline and improve the process related to vetting of factual returns for use in court going forward.
-Many of these efforts are outlined in the declarations of Director Hayden, and the increase in the number of available, security-cleared personnel at DoD and DoJ should permit a build-up of a queue of
+Many of these efforts are outlined in the declarations of Director Hayden, and the increase in the number of available, security-cleared personnel at DoD and DoJ should permit a build-up of a queue of draft returns so as permit the clearance process to go forward and produce a number of returns approaching that contemplated in both this Court's Scheduling Order and Judge Hogan's order.

-3 While engaged in the resource ramp-up and factual return development effort over the last two months, respondents have also made numerous other filings and appearances in these Guantanamo cases.
+5 While engaged in the resource ramp-up and factual return development effort over the last two months, respondents have also made numerous other filings and appearances in these Guantanamo cases.
 For example, respondents have been required to file hundreds of status reports and engage in docket clean-up efforts and negotiations; have appeared in over two dozen status conferences or other hearings before this Court or other Judges of the Court; have filed briefing on procedural framework issues and responded to a number of detainee medical care or other conditions of confinement issues; have provided various records to opposing counsel as ordered by the Court; and have undertaken to address special accommodations of certain Chinese Uighur detainees at Guantanamo consistent with discussions with Judge Urbina in the cases before him, all the while also dealing with advance notice and other issues associated with the transfer of several detainees.